Wheel: History

 Early wheels were simple wooden disks with a hole for the axle.
 Some of the earliest wheels were made from horizontal slices of tree trunks.
 Because of the uneven structure of wood, a wheel made from a horizontal slice of a tree trunk will tend to be inferior to one made from rounded pieces of longitudinal boards.

 The spoked wheel was invented more recently and allowed the construction of lighter and swifter vehicles.
 The earliest known examples of wooden spoked wheels are in the context of the Sintashta culture, dating to c.
 2000 BCE (Krivoye Lake).
 Soon after this, horse cultures of the Caucasus region used horse-drawn spoked-wheel war chariots for the greater part of three centuries.
 They moved deep into the Greek peninsula where they joined with the existing Mediterranean peoples to give rise, eventually, to classical Greece after the breaking of Minoan dominance and consolidations led by pre-classical Sparta and Athens.
 Celtic chariots introduced an iron rim around the wheel in the 1st millennium BCE.

 In China, wheel tracks dating to around 2200 BCE have been found at Pingliangtai, a site of the Longshan Culture.
 Similar tracks were also found at Yanshi, a city of the Erlitou culture, dating to around 1700 BCE.
 The earliest evidence of spoked wheels in China comes from Qinghai, in the form of two wheel hubs from a site dated between 2000 and 1500 BCE.
+Wheeled vehicles were introduced to China from the west.

 In Britain, a large wooden wheel, measuring about 1 m in diameter, was uncovered at the Must Farm site in East Anglia in 2016.
 The specimen, dating from 1,100 to 800 BCE, represents the most complete and earliest of its type found in Britain.
 The wheel's hub is also present.
 A horse's spine found nearby suggests the wheel may have been part of a horse-drawn cart.
 The wheel was found in a settlement built on stilts over wetland, indicating that the settlement had some sort of link to dry land.

 Although large-scale use of wheels did not occur in the Americas prior to European contact, numerous small wheeled artifacts, identified as children's toys, have been found in Mexican archeological sites, some dating to approximately 1500 BCE.
 Some argue that the primary obstacle to large-scale development of the wheel in the Americas was the absence of domesticated large animals that could be used to pull wheeled carriages.
 The closest relative of cattle present in Americas in pre-Columbian times, the American bison, is difficult to domesticate and was never domesticated by Native Americans; several horse species existed until about 12,000 years ago, but ultimately became extinct.
 The only large animal that was domesticated in the Western hemisphere, the llama, a pack animal, was not physically suited to use as a draft animal to pull wheeled vehicles, and use of the llama did not spread far beyond the Andes by the time of the arrival of Europeans.